alesrosina/fit_tracker/README.md

 - Choose any folder in your Nextcloud as the source for `.fit` files
 - Re-sync is triggered automatically on folder save or manual navigation
+- **Re-check sport types** button reclassifies already-imported activities under the current sport detection logic, and moves any that turn out to be sleep/nap files over to Sleep

 ---